| |

 package of street-level thrash metal of the most compact kind, there is some

 genuine value in it after all.
-The album has a fresh "live" sound that fits
+The album has a fresh "live" sound that suits

 the songs very well without appearing downright sloppy - the impression is